-- A. Preschool programs for children aged 3 through 5. - (1) Each public agency shall ensure that a free appropriate public education is available for each preschool child with a disability within its educational jurisdiction no later than the child's third birthday and that an individualized education program (IEP) under Part B or an individual family services plan (IFSP) under Part C of the IDEA is in effect by that date in compliance with 34 CFR Secs.
-300.101, 300.124 and 300.323(b). - (2) Eligibility to enroll in Part B preschool program. - (a) If a child turns three at any time during the school year and is determined to be eligible under Part B, the child may enroll in a Part B preschool program when the child turns three if the parent so chooses, whether or not the child has previously been receiving Part C services.

-- (b) Notwithstanding subparagraph (a) of this paragraph, if a child turns three at any time prior to July 1, 2012 and is enrolled in a Part C program, the parent has the option of having the child complete the remainder of the school year in early intervention services or, if the child is determined to be eligible under Part B, enrolling the child in a Part B preschool program. - (3) To ensure effective transitioning from IDEA Part C programs to IDEA Part B programs, each public agency must conduct a full and individual initial comprehensive evaluation, at no cost to the parent, and in compliance with requirements of 34 CFR Secs.
+- A. Preschool programs for children aged 3 through 5. - (1) Each public agency shall ensure that a free appropriate public education is available for each preschool child with a disability within its educational jurisdiction no later than the child's third birthday and that an individualized education program (IEP) under Part B or an individual family services plan (IFSP) under Part C of IDEA is in effect by that date in compliance with 34 CFR Secs.
+300.101, 300.124 and 300.323(b). - (2) Eligibility to enroll in Part B preschool program.
+If a child turns three at any time during the school year and is determined to be eligible under Part B, the child may enroll in a Part B preschool program when the child turns three if the parent so chooses, whether or not the child has previously been receiving Part C services. - (3) To ensure effective transitioning from IDEA Part C programs to IDEA Part B programs, each public agency shall conduct a full and individual initial comprehensive evaluation, at no cost to the parent, and in compliance with requirements of 34 CFR Secs.
 300.300, 300.301, 300.302, 300.304 and 300.305 and other department rules and standards before the initial provision of Part B special education and related services to a child with a disability. - (a) The initial comprehensive evaluation process shall be conducted in all areas of suspected disability. - (b) The Part B eligibility determination team shall review current assessments and shall determine the additional data and assessments needed for the comprehensive evaluation.
-Current assessments are defined as assessments, other than medical assessments, conducted no more than six months prior to the date of the meeting of the Part B eligibility determination team. - (c) The Part B eligibility determination team must consider educationally relevant medical assessments as part of the review of existing evaluation data.
+Current assessments are defined as assessments, other than medical assessments, conducted no more than six months prior to the date of the meeting of the Part B eligibility determination team.

+(c) The Part B eligibility determination team shall consider educationally relevant medical assessments as part of the review of existing evaluation data.
 The determination of eligibility may not be made solely on the basis of medical assessments.
-If the team considers medical assessments conducted more than six months prior to the date of the meeting, the team must document the appropriateness of considering such medical assessments.
+If the team considers medical assessments conducted more than six months prior to the date of the meeting, the team shall document the appropriateness of considering such medical assessments.